gerbyzation/204engine/README.md

 To make use of the export button you need to run the node server instead (`node server.js` in the terminal).

+As long as the save button is not pressed (which will save into localStorage) it will default to our demo animation.

 # Routes
  - `/` for the animation engine
  - `/embed.html` for our sample animation exported into an indepentend html file (images have to be placed in the proper path relative to the file)